Software Reviews

 Cons:

-- Limited customization — your forms may carry the platform's branding
+• Limited customisation — your forms may carry the platform branding

-- Limited support — you're on your own if something breaks
+• Limited support — you are on your own if something breaks

 Paid Registration Platforms